-Mother's Day will soon be here again (Sunday 22 March, for those of you hurriedly scanning your diaries).
+Mother's Day will soon be here (Sunday 27 March, for those of you hurriedly scanning your diaries).
 Feel like you've done all the usual clichéd stuff and are looking for more unusual, but just as special, Mother's Day activities in London?
-That's where we come in.
+Read on.

 Cultural Mother's Day ideas

-UNLIKELY MUSEUMS: Eyeballs, tennis, cocktails... if a bit of quirk is right up your Mum's street, take her to one of London's lesser-known museums.
+UNLIKELY MUSEUMS: Eyeballs, tennis, cocktails... if a bit of quirk is right up your mum's street, take her to one of London's lesser-known museums.
 Or head out of London for teapots, mini houses and dog collars.

 Foodie Mother's Day ideas

-Obviously, our best of London food and drink page is your first port of call when it comes to planning any sort of restaurant trip.
-If you seek further inspiration...
+Our best of London food and drink page is your first port of call when it comes to planning any sort of restaurant trip.
+But if you seek further inspiration...

-BOROUGH MARKET: Arguably the best foodie destination in London, Borough Market offers a wealth of options for lunch, as well as some special events for those who want to dig a little deeper.
-It's a great spot for eating on the go, but it doesn't open on Sundays, so you'll have to have your celebrations a day early (or late) if you're after a foodie day out.
-Alternatively, head to the produce section and pick up some ingredients to cook her a slap-up meal back at home.
+BOROUGH MARKET: Arguably the best foodie destination in London, Borough Market offers a wealth of options for lunch.
+It's a great spot for eating on the go, but the street food traders don't open on Sundays, so you'll have to have your celebrations a day early (or late) if you're after a foodie day out.
+Alternatively, head to the produce section and pick up ingredients to cook her a slap-up meal back at home.

 CHOCOHOLIC HEAVEN: London's chocolate scene is as rich and indulgent as the good stuff itself.
-From chocolate-centric restaurants to choccie walks and talks, the capital has gone loco for coco.
+From chocolate-centric restaurants to choccie walks and talks, the capital is loco for coco.
 Check out our chocoholics' guide to London.

 CHEW WITH A VIEW: Taking your Mum for a slap-up meal on Mother's Day isn't anything new, but how about treating her to a dinner at one of London's highest-up restaurants?
-The views from these spots are spectacular but they do get booked up months in advance - make sure to get your reservation in asap.
+The views are spectacular but they do get booked up in advance — get your reservation in asap.

-MOTHER'S RUIN: Don't be put off by the name, as many a mother would be delighted for an excuse to guzzle some gin (which is technically a food group, right?).
-London has its fair share of excellent gin and tonics, as well as dedicated gin bars.
-Many of these also do special talks and tastings, where you can distill your own gin-based potions.
+MOTHER'S RUIN: Don't be put off by the name; many a mother will be delighted for an excuse to guzzle some gin (which is technically a food group, right?).
+London has its fair share of dedicated gin bars.
+Many also do special talks and tastings, where you can distill your own gin-based potions.

 Crafty Mother's Day ideas